jiawei-zhang-a/Pendulum-beta/doc/DOCUMENTATION.md

 best solution is to avoid creating a higher level language, and simply supply a context for regular javascript to operate.
 Javascript will get generated recursively based on the original statement trees to reflect the mathematical expressions they represent.
+It will also be possible to write pi script directly into the user interface.
+The core will then weakly compile the pi script to check for security threats and supply it with necessary details such as contexts, scopes, and variable references.
+Once resolving the variable references, dependency trees will be built and traversed.

 ### Variable (`Core.Environment.Variable`)
 This is a class that passively contains its reference to interactive-interfaces such as fields and graphs.
 It also contains references to its dependencies and